-It is important to realize the only ascend and descend more than 2 meters you are going to encounter during the 1,000 miles of the Frisia Coast Trail are man made.
+It is important to realize the only ascend and descend more than two meters you are going to encounter during the 1,000 miles of the Frisia Coast Trail are manmade.
 It might be a bridge, a sluice, a dike, a terp or the Upstalsboom in Aurich, Osfriesland.
 Dunes are the exception and are not man made, most of the time at least.
 Dunes along the North Sea coast can reach heights of 20 meters, if you are lucky.
-The highest point of the entire trail is at the dunes of Schoorl in the Netherlands (stage 3 of the trail): a frightening 52 meter above mean sea level.
+The highest point of the entire trail is at the dunes of Schoorl in the Netherlands, a frightening 52 meter above mean sea level.
 The dunes at at southwest coast of the Walcheren in province Zeeland, are formidable as well.
+The highest point of former Frisia is, however, island Heligoland, Nordfriesland at the North Sea.
+Its rocks reach 61 meters above the sea.

-Every hiker knows walking flat is the opposite of easy.
+Every hiker knows, walking flat is the opposite of easy.
 It is killing for your legs and your feet.
 Blister-risk is high.
 Walking with a backpack on flat terrain can also hurt your back and neck.
 But the flatness is not the only difficult factor.
 Despite its nickname ‘Milky Way’ the Frisia Coast Trail surface is in no way milky.
 Regularly, you will be walking on a non-elastic surface too.
 Again, every hiker knows: nothing hurts more than a constant hard surface like tarmac or grit.
 Blister-risk goes sky-high and the continuous pounding on your heels will kill you.
-No, mountains with rough, barely visible, uneven paths are best for muscle and skin.
-But these are nearly absent.
+No, mountains with rough, barely visible, uneven paths would be better for muscle and skin.
+But these are absent.

 So, what to wear?